WorkingClassKid/PzPy_Discord/README.md

 ```

 ## Requirements
-Python 3.8 and above should work, but please do log any issues you have with lower versions as I'm open to supporting them
+Python 3.8 and above should work

 To install dependencies:
 `pip install -r requirements.txt`